helium/HIP/0019-third-party-manufacturers/henet.md

 to respond to questions within 1 business-day.

 On our website we will provide clear information on the production status of our product, and the batches to be expected.
 The ordering process for our first product will collect payment-details during pre-ordering, but we will only charge the payment-method just before we ship out the devices.
+We will limit pre-orders based on the batches we have planned.

-Full product warranty will be provided on **LongAP One** for 2 years for customers and 1 year for businesses.
+Full product warranty will be provided on **LongAP One** and **LongAP Pro** for 2 years for customers and 1 year for businesses.

 ## Hotspot Fleet Management